rpgroves/Graphics-Project-2/README.md

 - [ ] Allow users to interact with the transform with simple input

-- [ ] *Bonus*: Read about the Element Buffer Objects (EBOs) to implement the “indexed triangle”data structure that we learned in class.+10pts
+- [ ] *Bonus*: Read about the Element Buffer Objects (EBOs) to implement the “indexed triangle” data structure that we learned in class. +10pts
+    How do we specifically implement indexed triangles?

 - [ ] REPORT